0universe0/solar_system/README.md

 * src: containing source files (.cpp)
 * include: containig header files (.h, .cc)

-Moreover Make will be used to guarantee the automated way of compiling.
+Moreover Make will be used to guarantee the automation of the compiling process.
-If the project should grow in a way to make disturbing the use of Make, CMake will be used, in order to automatize the Make file generation used to build the executable (.out)
+If the project becomes too complex to use Make, CMake will be used, in order to automatize the Make file generation used to build the executables (.out).